 OLD BUSINESS (President): KMH Lease Update.
 Not much going on in the real estate side.
 KMH wants to stay for at least 6 months and then a 90-day notice period after, so at least through next May.

-Cleaning and updates to drainage area in preparation for shed are underway.
+Cleaning and updates to drainage area in preparation for shed are underway, at a cost of over $3,000.
 The concrete slab is next.
 Lumber and trusses have been ordered.

 NEW BUSINESS (President): Community Garden.
 Water requires a temporary meter with a $1,500 deposit.
 The gardeners raised $6,800 in one day for a permanent tap, but then there is a $60/Month flat service fee once in service.
 They held off making that decision while other opportunities are considered, including running a line from the church.
-The water bill would need covered by the church if the line is chosen, but we might want to consider coving the water as support of the ministry regardless of what option is chosen.
-This year the water was covered by a grant and donations.
+The water bill would need to be covered by the church if the line is chosen, but we might want to consider covering the water as support of the ministry regardless of what option is chosen.
+This year the temporary meter and water was covered by a grant and donations.

 FOR THE GOOD OF THE ORDER (President): Temporary extension of terms.
 Nancy can stay on as Treasurer through August.